Challenges at Korsman are:

 Cut long grass on banks and near fence where high flames might occur.

-Avoid burning under trees with concentrations of leaf litter.
+Avoid burning under trees with concentrations of leaf litter, especially oak trees.

 Request Bad Boyz to direct traffic where necessary.